 - turning on a cool-mist humidifier

-- taking over-the-counter pain relievers, such as ibuprofen or acetaminophen
+- taking over-the-counter pain relievers, like ibuprofen or acetaminophen

-- adding 1/2 teaspoon of salt to 1 cup of water and gargling the mixture
+- adding 1/4 teaspoon (5 ml) of salt to 1 cup (240 ml) of water and gargling the mixture

-If treated, symptoms of strep throat improve within one week.
-But if left untreated, strep throat can cause serious complications.
-These complications include:
+If it’s left untreated, strep throat can cause serious complications.